OCC 610: Evolving Professional Seminar

 OCC 635: Clinical Skills B

 Course includes development of competencies in safe clinical practices.
-Topics such as advanced transfer skills, wheelchair/cushion fitting, and amputation care are explored.
-Skills are practiced in hands-on laboratory environments and then applied through Level I Fieldwork.
+Topics such as advanced transfer skills, wheelchair/cushion fitting, clinical skills related to assistive devices, and health literacy are explored.
+Course includes development of competencies in safe clinical practices for knowledge of physical agent modalities (PAMs), wound care, common assessments, and fabricating splinting devices.
+Skills are practiced in hands-on laboratory environments and then applied through future Level I Fieldwork.

 Credits: 2